 My beloved has been taste testing the local baked goods, particularly pies, scones and hot-cross buns from the many local bakeries.
 Sadly and very enviously, I’ve had to rely on his reporting of the tastiest pie, the lightest scone and the spiciest bun.
 British firm Greggs would have no chance in Australia as there’s so many excellent local, family-run bakeries.
 And so many cafes offer “cream teas” you could be forgiven for thinking you were in Devon, if it were not for the countryside and its miles and miles of vineyards.

 We found another excellent “local” in the next town which served its own craft beers, local wines with a small but excellent lunch and dinner menu.
 A number of breakfasts and lunches were also enjoyed at a nearby family-run organic café.
-In truth, we were been spoilt for choice and I’ve never been so well catered for on my new regime.
+In truth, we’ve been spoilt for choice and I’ve never been so well catered for on my new regime.

-We also renewed our acquaintance with central Melbourne visiting both the Southbank – site of the Tour’s prologue – and the art gallery where they staged the press conference.
+We also renewed our acquaintance with central Melbourne visiting both the Southbank – site of the Tour’s prologue – and the art gallery, where they staged the press conference.

-The Tour’s last two stages gave us an opportunity to re-visit and better explore the Mornington Peninsula and Gippsland, two locations we’d much enjoyed on our initial leg from Melbourne to Sydney where the roads and undulating landscape are perfect for cycling.
+The Tour’s last two stages gave us an opportunity to re-visit and better explore the Mornington Peninsula and Gippsland, two locations we’d much enjoyed on our initial leg from Melbourne to Sydney, where the roads and undulating landscape are perfect for cycling.
 Allegedly, Sky’s Chris Froome plans to spend January 2017 training in the Mornington Peninsula.

 We’ve much enjoyed watching the wildlife, particularly the colourful birds despite their early morning raucous cries.
 Finally, I met my first koala bear on the road to Inverloch.
 He was casually sauntering across the road, we stopped to let him pass but he scampered off before I could take his photo – obviously paparazzi averse.
 They have very appealing faces and are surprisingly large, with thick fur and sharp claws – all the better to climb trees.
 The following day, we saw another koala but sadly this one had met an untimely end.
 I made my beloved stop the car to check, but riga mortis had already set in.